daniruiz/flat-remix/README.md

 # Donate

 You can also support the development of Flat Remix by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7LEWLS78EAJGJ).
-You know... working with coffe is always better  *:)*
+You know... working with coffee is always better  *:)*